Allan Janes act for employers and employees on bringing or defending unfair or wrongful dismissal claims at an employment tribunal.

 - Any interim applications made in the course of the claim.

 - The client’s level of involvement in the case, including whether they wish to deal with any aspects of case preparations themselves.

 - The client’s strategy or the agreed strategy for dealing with the case.

 Actual costs of the service could be significantly higher than the illustrative examples set out above, depending on the facts of the case.
 That being said, the actual cost of the service can be less than the fee illustrations set out above if, for example, there was an early settlement of the case and did not proceed to the major steps in the litigation, including witness statements, disclosure, the full merits hearing.

-At the beginning of each case we will provide our client with a full costs estimate and our client is kept updated on costs throughout the matter.
-A revise costs estimate is always provided if the scope of the work changes and the estimated costs are likely to increase.
+At the beginning of each case we will provide you with a full costs estimate and you wil be kept updated on costs throughout the matter.
+A revised costs estimate is always provided if the scope of the work changes and the estimated costs are likely to increase.